 The Crown Prince of Abu Dhabi regularly organizes “Majlis” (assembly) seminars at his palace.
-I had the distinct honor of being one of those presenters a few weeks back.
+I had the distinct honor of being one of those presenters January, 2020.
 (A previous presenter was Bill Gates.)
 It was a life-changing experience.

 The event began as I was escorted to the palace by my private (!) driver.
 The palace “waiting room” was lined with handsome wood paneling and various artworks.
 If you’ve seen Versailles, you might imagine something of what I saw as I peered through an open door leading to other palace rooms.
 There we waited - “we” being the woman in black, who was to introduce me and ask some canned questions in case nobody else volunteered, along with several people who had charge of logistics.
 The woman (Maryam) and I both confessed a bit of nervousness, about to face royalty.
 To relieve that nervousness, we were told to jump up and down ten times.
 It worked -- absolutely.